 In the course of building your email distribution lists and reviewing the data, you’ll learn so much more about your audience and their behaviors.
 This opens avenues for highly targeted and personalized email campaigns.

 Once you start building intelligence on your audience, the possibilities are endless.
-Learn how by reading this post and going deeper with strategies for B2C campaigns here.

 Invest in learning and implementing SEO basics.